dliyanage/predict_fuzz_artifacts/INSTALL.md

 # Installation

-We offer a straightforward and convenient method to execute the `analysis.ipynb` notebook located in the `./scripts` directory.
+We offer a straightforward and convenient method to execute the `experimental.ipynb` notebook located in the `./scripts` directory.

 ## Prerequisites

 Ensure that the following software is installed on your local machine (works for any operating system, including Windows, Mac, or Linux):
 - The latest version of the statistical package *R*.
-If R is not available on your local machine, download R from [https://cran.r-project.org/bin/windows/base/](https://cran.r-project.org/bin/windows/base/) and follow the instructions provided in [this link](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu) based on your operating system to install R.
+If R is not available on your local machine, download R from [https://cran.r-project.org/bin/windows/base/](https://cran.r-project.org/bin/windows/base/) for Windows or [https://cran.r-project.org/bin/macosx/](https://cran.r-project.org/bin/macosx/) for Mac and follow the instructions provided in [this link](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu) based on your operating system to install R.
 - The individual edition of `Anaconda Navigator`.
 Find the installation package and instructions at [https://docs.anaconda.com/anaconda/navigator/](https://docs.anaconda.com/anaconda/navigator/)

 ## Clone and Launch JupyterLab